 After settling into a physiotherapy career, Doris studied song writing with Berklee College of Music.
 Influenced by artists such as Gillian Welch, Eva Cassidy and The Wailin’ Jenny’s, her songs are reminiscent of an era when storytelling was a community pastime.

 Doris’ debut, self-titled, old-time inspired album, is produced by Toronto’s seven-time Canadian Folk Music Award winner, Andrew Collins and was released June 1, 2018.
+Great Dark Wonder states "Upon the first listen, you are quickly introduced to her pitch-perfect and powerful vocals, along with a great tempo and some solid musicianship courtesy of her supporting cast".

 Ontario’s music industry is already recognizing her songcraft.
 She’s the 2017 recipient of Folk Music Ontario’s “Songs from the Heart- Humorous” Award for her song “Lonesome In The Grave No More”.